Share this

 Packaging, Classification and Storage

-First, you must separate and discard non-hazardous material, such as general healthcare waste.
-If you cannot avoid mixing non-hazardous and hazardous waste, everything is classified as hazardous and must be dispatched accordingly.
+If you cannot avoid mixing non-hazardous and hazardous waste, everything is classified as hazardous and must be disposed of accordingly.

 You also need to sort out needles and sharp objects and put them in puncture-proof, tamper-proof containers.
 It is essential that sharp object containers are not overfilled.
-Generally, containers should only be filled to three-quarters' capacity.
+Generally, containers should only be filled to 75% capacity.

-For infectious waste, as well as small amounts of chemical and pharmaceutical waste, you need to use leak-proof plastic bags or containers bearing the international infectious substance symbol.
-You can also include low-level radioactive infectious waste if the waste is due for incineration.
+For infectious waste, as well as small amounts of chemical and pharmaceutical waste, the guidelines require you to use leak-proof plastic bags or containers bearing the international infectious substance symbol.

 Highly infectious waste must be sterilized using autoclaving (high temperatures and high pressures).
-The containers need to be strong enough to support the process, while highly radioactive waste must be sealed in a labeled lead box that bears the international ionizing radiation symbol.
-When the waste is in decay, the labeling must include the type of radionuclide, the date of packaging and required storage conditions.
+The containers need to be strong enough to support the process.

 If you are dealing with large quantities of chemical waste, you must collect it in a labeled container that can resist reaction with the chemicals it contains.
 Chemicals should never be mixed, and should ideally be sent to specialized treatment facilities.
-However, you need to store anything containing high levels of heavy metals (like cadmium and mercury) separately to other waste.
+However, you need to store anything containing high levels of heavy metals (like cadmium and mercury) separately from other waste.

 Regardless of the type of waste, all containers and bags should be appropriately labeled with the following information: